marcguery/varif/README.md

 - Mut: Sample having the alternate sequence
 - Mix: Samples having a mixture of sequences
 - Und: Samples having not enough depth at this position

+Do not specify the option `--csv` if you don't want this file to be created.

+## VCF

+Variants passing the filters mentioned below will be sent to the standard output with the option`--show` and/or to a file if the option `--filteredvcf` is given a value.

 # Filters